sirisian/ecmascript-types/primitivemetadata.md

 				delete result.exclusiveMaximum;
 				break;
 			}
+			case '!=': {
-			// '!=' cannot meaningfully narrow a single range
+				// A single range cannot exclude an arbitrary value, since that
-			// (would require union of two disjoint ranges)
+				// would need a union of two disjoint ranges.
+Zero is the one
+				// exception, because `nonZero` names exactly that hole. if (value == 0) {
+					result.nonZero = true;
+				}
+				break;
+			}
 		}

 		return clean(result);